unyankee/unyankee.github.io/_posts/2018-12-11-OutterSpace II.markdown

 For this part of my project, I am researching about the best way of dealing with raytracing models.
 As you can see, I am currently raytracing different models, it works, but the loop that needs to be done is quite a mess.

+The image shows a rasterized cube, showing its normals on the left side, and on the right side is the version of the same, but completely raytraced.

 The most important thing I am trying to achieve is to avoid the maximum amount of loops on the shader, so I have different compute shaders.

 One is for the init of the rays, dealing with a shared buffer between shaders, that is populated with the corresponding data.